epiverse-trace/epiverse-trace.github.io/README.md

 - **Release posts**: Automatically upon release on GitHub
 - **Contributor data**: Automatically updated via `_scripts/collect_contributor_data.R`
 - **Package information**: Pulled from `_data/epiverse_pkgs.csv`
+- **React Components**: These are primarily used in the homepage and live under `_components/`.
+Edit the copy in those directly.
+If styling is to be updated, please note TailwindCSS is used and all classes must be prefixed with `tw-` for compatibility.

 ## Contributing